 STRATEGY

-Smart City Darmstadt has its own strategy.
-This creates a framework for action that integrates all projects into an overall concept, in a structured and targeted manner.
-The key elements of the strategy are listed below.
-During the development of the strategy, the residents of Darmstadt were able to participate in analogue and digital form and contribute their thoughts and ideas to the many planned digitalisation projects.
+The digital city of Darmstadt has an independent strategy.
+This creates a framework for action that integrates all projects into an overall concept, structures them and guides them in a targeted manner.
+The most important elements of the strategy are listed below.
+During the strategy development process, Darmstadt's residents were able to contribute their thoughts and ideas on the many planned digitalization projects.

 OUR VISION

-The Smart City is a visionary lighthouse project for the future.
-Our vision helps us to give a lasting idea of where our journey with Smart City Darmstadt is headed in a concise way.
-With this vision, we want to inspire foresight and express our spirit of optimism in those it affects.
-It is the cornerstone of our strategy – and sums up precisely what the Smart City is for us.
-Our vision brings together different stakeholders from the city, business, science and civil society, making Darmstadt a unique laboratory for innovation.
+The digital city is a visionary future project with a flagship character.
+Our vision helps us to provide a concise and sustainable idea of where we are heading with the digital city of Darmstadt.
+With the vision, we want to inspire those involved to look ahead and express our spirit of optimism.
+It is the linchpin of the strategy – and precisely summarizes what the digital city is for us.
+Our vision brings together the various stakeholders from the city, business, science and civil society, making Darmstadt a unique innovation laboratory.

 Smart City Darmstadt’s vision